Chapter 1 Resurrections

 Johan looked at the mug and then back at the man.

-“That’s how I have it,” he said, bewildered.
+“That’s how I like it,” he said, bewildered.

 “You’re probably wondering where you are?”

 Johan took a sip of the coffee.
 It was hot but didn’t burn his mouth.
-He looked at the man and nodded.
+He looked at the man and nodded, still trying to remember what had happened.

 “My name is Jesus.”